NASA-PDS/naif-pds4-bundler/docs/source/41_npb_installation.rst

    * xmlschema

 Please note that the dependency that might cause issues is SpiceyPy.
-SpiceyPy will check if you have the SPICE Toolkit in C: CSPICE, installed, if you don't it will automatically install it for you (that is why only a NAIF compatible C compiler is required.)
+SpiceyPy will check if you have the SPICE Toolkit in C: CSPICE, installed.
+If you don't it will automatically install it for you (that is why only a NAIF compatible C compiler is required.)

-The following section will provides indications to install these packages and NPB.
+The following section will provides instructions to install NPB.

 User Quickstart